In this blog post we’ll explain the theories and practices of customization: advantages, objectives, and tools to improve ROI with relevant campaigns.

 The fundamental tool for collecting this type of data is self-profiling forms – most of the time a survey – which lets you intercept accurate data and information provided directly by the person concerned.

-Most surveys, as can be imagined, are hosted within a landing page, because they are simpler and more immediate to create (all it takes is a drag & drop editor).
+Most surveys, as can be imagined, are hosted within a landing page, because they are simpler and more immediate to create (all it takes is a drag & drop editor in a tool like MailUp or one of the Typeform alternatives).
 The recipient accesses it by clicking on the call to action inserted in the email.

 The integration (of data) is the real strength (of the strategy)